Rahpeima/Rahpeima.github.io/_pages/awards.md

         <li align="justify"><font size="-1"> The highest award offered to NTU international students. </font></li>
 </ul>

-  <li align="justify"><i class='fas fa-medal'></i> Recognized as an elite student and permitted to use exceptional talents quota <br> to continue education to Ph.D. at KNTU without participating in the nationwide university entrance exam (2018).</li>
+  <li align="justify"><i class='fas fa-medal'></i> Recognized as an elite student and permitted to use exceptional talents quota to continue education to Ph.D. at KNTU without participating in the nationwide university entrance exam (2018).</li>

   <li align="justify"><i class='fas fa-medal'></i> Ranked 1st in Cumulative GPA among students of the Propulsion Department, Class of 2015, K. N. Toosi University of Technology (2018). </li>